Optimal form of the Kretschmann-Schlingemann-Werner theorem for energy-constrained quantum channels and operations: The main result

-Let $U_0$ be an operator in $\B_1(\H_E)$ at which the minimum in the l.h.s. of (\ref{minmax}) is attained and $\rho_0$ a state in $\C_{H_{\!A},E}$ at which the maximum in the r.h.s. of (\ref{minmax}) is attained.
-We may assume that $U_0=U_0P_{\Psi}$, since it is easy to see that $f_n(\rho,U)=f_n(\rho,UP_{\Psi})$ for any $U$ and $\rho$.
+Let $U_0$ be an operator in $\B_1(\H_E)$ at which the minimum in the l.h.s. of (\ref{minmax}) is attained and $\rho_0$ a state in $\C_{H,E}$ at which the maximum in the r.h.s. of (\ref{minmax}) is attained.
+We may assume that $U_0=U_0P_{\widehat{\Psi}}$, since it is easy to see that $f_n(\rho,U)=f_n(\rho,UP_{\widehat{\Psi}})$ for any $U$ and $\rho$.
 Then $(\rho_0,U_0)$ is a saddle point of the function $f_n$ \cite{Simons}, i.e.

-We will show that the last inequality in (\ref{s-p}) implies that $C_0\in\W_{\Psi}$.\footnote{This is a crucial point of the proof.
-It is to pass this point that the quantities $\|X\|_E^n$ and $\beta_E^n(\Phi,\Psi)$ are introduced and the condition (\ref{b-as}) is accepted.} This will imply coincidence of the r.h.s. of (\ref{w-inf}) and the l.h.s. of (\ref{minmax}).
-For any $\rho$ in $\C_{H_{\!A},E}$ we have
+We will show that the last inequality in (\ref{s-p}) implies that $U_0\in\W_{\Psi}$.\footnote{This is a crucial point of the proof, see Remark \ref{main-r} below.} This will imply coincidence of the r.h.s. of (\ref{w-inf}) and the l.h.s. of (\ref{minmax}).